Are you planning to fire up the smoker? Are you in the market for a new grill?

 The type of heat/smoke source you need to use when smoking depends on your equipment.

 Different types of smokers work best or are made for a specific kind of wood.
-For example, if you own a pellet grill, you can only use specially crafted wood pellets to smoke.
+For example, if you own a pellet grill like one of our top choices here, you can only use specially crafted wood pellets to smoke.

 In this article, I’ll discuss the different kinds of smoking heat sources you can use and the main differences between them.
 I’ll also recommend the best brands to buy for each category.